Today is my birthday. And as the saying goes, “Life begins at forty.”

 The title of the book in his right reads that there is a God.

 “How can I know who’s right between the two if they are equally as brilliant as you say they are?”

 The librarian answered: “That’s a wonderful question!”

-Then the librarian brought the student to the History section of the library after placing both books in the hands of the student.
+Then the librarian brought the student to the History section of the library after placing both books in the student’s hands.

 The librarian then said: “There’s a saying that goes: Knowledge is NOT power.
 Knowledge is only POTENTIAL power.
 Action is power.”

-“In that case, let me start with this section and get back at these two books you gave me because history already gave an answer.”
+“In that case, let me start with this section and get back at these two books you gave me because history already answered.”

 The librarian smiled and took both books from the student’s hands.

 “Oh, and by the way,” said the student.